frirasyidi/ut-tools/README.md

 ## Installation

-Drag and run the ut-tools.ssh on your Terminal and follow the instructions.
+Download the file and then run the ut-tools.sh on your Terminal and follow the instructions.